soodimilanlouei/DataAnalysisWithPython/Final_Exam.md

 ## Analysis 1 : The distribution of the scoring times
 ### Problem statement:
 For the beginning, I want to see what is the distribution of the scoring times.
 To do so, I split the columns `Home Scorer` and `Away Scorers`, generating a list for each match containing the minue of each goal scored.
+I exclude the own goals, since they cannot reflect the pattern of the scoring.
+So, any goal which has the `og` tag is removed from the analysis.
 I store these list in a dataframe which looks like below.
 The dataframe is stored in `data/matches_goal_min`.

 Home Team | Home Score | Home Score Min | Away Team | Away Score | Away Score Min
 ----- | ----- | ----- | ----- | ----- | -----
  Blackburn Rovers|3|[53, 66, 81]|Fulham|0|[]
  Leicester City|2|[60, 71]|Tottenham Hotspur|1|[54]

+Along with the scoring times, I want to see what is the distribution of the scoring the winning goal.
+I define a winning goal time as the minute of last goal in a match which finishes with one goal difference.
+Thus, in matches with one goal difference, I compute the distribution of the last goal.
+Finally, to explore the scoring time distribution for each team, I define a function called `team_scoring_time_dist`.

+## Results: